Teaching

 Biomanufacturing Technologies

-Undergraduate course instructed by my colleague Ellen Wan.
+Undergraduate course in Biomedical Engineering instructed by my colleague Ellen Wan.
 This course is an introduction to biomanufacturing technologies and processes for manufacturing biological products (e.g., vaccine, antibodies, and therapeutic proteins).
 It mainly covers cell expression systems, process development, unit operations, product evaluation, facilities, and regulatory compliance.
 It is an interdisciplinary course of biochemistry, microbiology, and engineering.
-The purpose of this course is to help the students acquire the knowledge of modern biomanufacturing and prepare them for rapidly growing fields in biomanufacturing.
+The purpose of this course is to help the students acquire the knowledge of modern biomanufacturing and prepare them for this rapidly growing field.

 Jaime contributes to teaching a lecture on plant biochemistry and genetic engineering.
 The lecture covers topics such as the biosynthesis of plant secondary metabolites, the engineering of metabolic pathways for increased production of bioactive compounds, strategies for using plants as bioreactors for the production of proteins, and advances in CRISPR-Cas9 technology for precision genome editing in plants.